openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 "It was recently announced that Internet Explorer has slipped to less than 50% of the market, at least according to StatCounter.
 Firefox claims nearly 40% of the market, but Google Chrome has already entered double digits in just two years.

-For features and speed, Chrome is rapidly becoming â€˜the browser to beatâ€™, and the Mozilla Project seems to know it.
-The Firefox 4 feature list and development cycle have been fairly aggressive in terms of trying to catch up to â€“ or surpass â€“ Chrome.
+For features and speed, Chrome is rapidly becoming ‘the browser to beat’, and the Mozilla Project seems to know it.
+The Firefox 4 feature list and development cycle have been fairly aggressive in terms of trying to catch up to – or surpass – Chrome.

- Howâ€™s it going so far?
-The betas of Firefox 4 have been impressive, and have revealed a few new features that you wonâ€™t find in Chrome and improvements under the hood. (...)"
+ How’s it going so far?
+The betas of Firefox 4 have been impressive, and have revealed a few new features that you won’t find in Chrome and improvements under the hood. (...)"